jaytimm/nlp-guide-r/README.md

 ## Text summary via Pagerank

 > Here, we use the annotated version of our corpus, and filter PoS to
-> nouns and ajectives; however, non-annotated version of corpus could be
+> nouns and adjectives; however, non-annotated version of corpus could
-> used.
+> be used.
+Via the `textrank` package.

 ``` r
 sent1 <- sentences[, c('sentence_id',